Plagiatus/datapacks/README.md

 # Datapacks

-This is where you can find all of my datapacks for 1.13 (and above hopefully).
+This is where you can find all of my datapacks for 1.13 (and above hopefully). _more to come_

+Click on the folder for the pack you want, download the latest version zipfile and enjoy.

 ## Utility